FOREX-Dollar jumps as Fed rate guidance shows quiet confidence in US economy

 “The markets have had some relief as the Fed is moving forward as planned, but not too fast, in raising rates,” said Takako Masai, the head of market research at Shinsei Bank.

-The dollar index rose to 88.998, almost flat in Asia but having risen 1.0 percent on Wednesday and coming within a striking distance from a near six-year high of 89.550 touched 10 days ago.
+The dollar index rose to 89.109, flat in Asia but having risen 1.0 percent on Wednesday and coming within a striking distance from a near six-year high of 89.55 touched 10 days ago.

-Against the yen, the dollar rose to 118.58 yen, extending its rebound from one-month low of 115.565 hit on Tuesday on fears over falling oil prices and the beleaguered Russian rouble.
+Against the yen, the dollar rose to 118.88 yen, extending its rebound from one-month low of 115.565 hit on Tuesday.

-“What’s going on is an unwinding of dollar short positions,” said chief trader at a Japanese brokerage.
-“The global jitters in recent days calmed a bit overnight.
-The Fed’s statement was also supportive.”

-Many market participants expect the dollar to be in a modest uptrend throughout 2015 on the back of firming U.S. economy and interest rate differentials between other major currencies.

-But a rapid rise is unlikely, with many speculators heading into holidays with the Fed meeting out of the way.

-In addition, possibly curbing the speed of any gains in the dollar, disinflationary pressure from plunging oil prices is manifesting even in the United States, raising doubts on how far the Fed can actually raise rates next year.
+While the dollar is seen supported by the relative strength of the U.S. economy, disinflationary pressure from plunging oil prices is rearing its head even in the United States, raising doubts on how far the Fed can actually raise rates next year.

 Indeed, data showed on Wednesday U.S. consumer prices recorded their biggest drop in nearly six years in November as gasoline prices tumbled

-While Fed officials shrugged off the disinflationary trend as transitory, Fed policymakers’ median forecast of the policy rate at the end of next year was lowered to 1.125 percent from 1.375 percent in September.
+While Fed officials shrugged off the disinflationary trend as transitory, Fed policymakers’ median forecast of policy rate at the end of next year was in fact lowered to 1.125 percent from 1.375 percent in September.

 “It shows Fed policymakers are becoming less convinced on continued rate hikes.
-It is questionable how far the dollar can keep rallying,” said Daisuke Uno, chief strategist at Sumitomo Mitsui Bank.
+It is questionable how far the dollar keeps rallying,” said Daisuke Uno, chief strategist at Sumitomo Mitsui Bank.

-“Everyone concludes the same and is betting the same way.
-As a result, it’s like landmines are everywhere,” said Fumio Nakakubo, chief investment officer for Japan at UBS’s Wealth Management division.

-There is little major data in Asia and trading could slowly dwindle as many market players set off for year-end holidays, but traders are keeping an eye on oil prices, the rouble and some other battered emerging market currencies.
+There is little major data in Asia and trading could slowly dwindle as many market players set off for year-end holidays but traders are keeping an eye on oil prices, the Russian rouble and some other battered emerging market currencies.

 The rouble rebounded on Wednesday after dramatic falls on the previous two days as the government pressured exporters not to hoard foreign-currency earnings and the central bank announced new measures to support financial stability.